Getting Started for the Organizer

 Before logging in, expand Select Devices to confirm your microphone, speakers, and camera are correct.
 If you are using an external microphone, this is a good moment to tap the mic cable with your fingernail — you will see the level meter respond, confirming sound is getting in.
 You can also run a quick self-calibration from this screen.

-The Leader Control Panel
+The Organizer Control Panel

-What the Leader Can Do
+What the Organizer Can Do

-From the control panel the Leader can:
+From the control panel the Organizer can:

 - Initiate calibration for any participant in the ensemble